Paul Rodriguez (actor): Early life

 Paul Rodriguez was born in Culiacan, Sinaloa, to Mexican agriculture ranchers.
 His family migrated to Compton, California, where Rodriguez enlisted in the United States Air Force and was stationed in Iceland and in Duluth, Minnesota.
-Rodriguez was first assigned to Lackland AFB after completing training at Shepard AFB, both in Texas.
+Rodriguez was first assigned to Lackland AFB after completing training at Sheppard AFB, both in Texas.
 A1C Rodriguez worked in a Communications Center as a 29130 and had a Top Secret security clearance.
 He won Tops in Blue.
+He grew up in the Central Valley of Dinuba California and attended Dinuba High School.

 Career

 Television

 Rodriguez first appeared in a.k.a.
 Pablo, a 1984 sitcom produced by Embassy Television for ABC, but the show was canceled after six episodes.
-He was regular cast member of the 1988 sitcom Trial and Error, but it was cancelled after only three episodes aired.
-Later in the same year he replaced Bob Eubanks as host of The Newlywed Game for a season (which was renamed The Newlywed Game Starring Paul Rodriguez and also during his tenure as host, the doo-wop hit "The Book of Love" (The Monotones song) by The Monotones was used as its theme song).
+He was a regular cast member of the 1988 sitcom Trial and Error, but it was cancelled after only three episodes aired.
+Later in the same year he replaced Bob Eubanks as host of The Newlywed Game for a season (which was renamed The Newlywed Game Starring Paul Rodriguez and also during his tenure as host, the doo-wop hit "The Book of Love" by The Monotones was used as its theme song).
 El Show de Paul Rodriguez was on Univision from March 2, 1990, to January 1, 1993.

 From 2010 to 2011, Rodriguez hosted two seasons and 40 episodes of the MTV Tr3́s comedy home video series Mis Videos Locos.
 The reality show features video footage of Latino people from various countries who are filmed by devices like surveillance cameras and mobile phones.